-How will online shoppers react to new PSD2 security rules?
+Security vs convenience: How will your customers react to new SCA rules?

 (Note: On 13 August 2019 the Financial Conduct Authority (FCA) confirmed that enforcement of SCA in the UK will include a phased 18-month implementation, starting on 14 September 2019 and ending March 2021.)

-Almost two thirds (63%) would pay for an online subscription with a low risk payment method like direct debit as a way to avoid complex security at check-out.
+Almost two-thirds (63%) of respondents said that they would pay for an online subscription with a low-risk payment method like Direct Debit as a way to avoid complex security at the point of purchase.